kōlam

 Egg Tempera

-Egg tempera is a technique I fondly resort to, incorporating pigments that are no longer on the market – such as real lapis lazuli or madder lake – together with the water-soluble lipids of egg yolk emulsion.
+Egg tempera is a technique I fondly resort to, incorporating pigments that are no longer on the market – such as real lapis lazuli or madder lake – into the water-soluble lipids of egg yolk emulsion.
 It’s a technique I’ve studied extensively and perfected over the course of nearly two decades.
-Of course the craft has been practiced for millenia.
+Of course the craft has been developed and practiced for millenia.

 Discovery

-A hundred year old book.
+A century-old book.
 Found on a leisurely bookstore browse.
 Looking for nothing in particular.
 Our customary way to pass a sunny spring weekend, among piles of old volumes.
 In the narrow Upper West Side store, two newly-weds holding hands could barely squeeze through.
 That’s what sparked the first light.

-Amongst yellowed lithographs, drawings by Leadbeater, Besant and their cohorts, lay surprisingly… a Kandinski.
-But not an actual Kandinski, a drawing set in print 8 years before Mr. K. created his first abstract painting, representing… a musical performance blooming above the steeple of a gothic Church in the English Countryside.
+Amongst yellowed lithographs, drawings by Leadbeater, Besant and their cohorts, lay surprisingly… a Kandinsky.
+But not an actual Kandinsky, a drawing set in print 8 years before Mr. K. created his first abstract painting, a drawing representing… a musical performance blooming above the steeple of a gothic Church in the English Countryside.

-The excitement of discovery mixed bitterly with a hint of betrayal; I knew Kandinski used to name his creations by the conventions of musical compositions.
+The excitement of discovery mixed bitterly with a hint of betrayal; I knew Kandinsky used to name his creations by the conventions of musical compositions.

 Everything I knew about art history started to peel away.

-In the thick atmosphere of turn-of-the-century salons and cafes, where the fumes of tobacco and still uncharted Amazonian narcotics mingled carelessly, the Modernist movement took shape not by the interference of imported artifacts, nor by the aesthetic invention of artistic genius, but by mere imitation of the observations of clairvoyants.
+In the thick atmosphere of turn-of-the-century salons and cafes, where the fumes of tobacco and still uncharted exotic plants mingled carelessly, the Modernist movement took shape not by the interference of imported artifacts, nor by the aesthetic invention of artistic genius, not even by the much-touted advent of photography, but by those who were no longer suppressed from sharing their vision of reality by the fear of being accused of witchcraft.

-And if clairvoyance is to be dismissed as fantasy, then the illustrators of the century-old volume I held in my hand would have to be hailed as the greatest artistic innovators of the western world.
+If synesthesia’s role is to be doubted in artistic progress, then the illustrators of the century-old volume I held in my hand would have to be hailed as the greatest artistic innovators of the western world.

 I had no interest in abstract art prior to that discovery.
-The aesthetic understanding that filtered through a standard arts education was a bore.
-But here I discovered that the roots of abstraction were not at all aesthetic.
+The intellectual and aesthetic explanation that filtered through institutional education seemed hollow and unappealing.
+But here I discovered that the roots of abstraction were not at all aesthetic, and that is when I truly began to create.

 I returned to childhood habits of drawing repetitive patterns, habits whose purpose I now fully understood.
 They helped me focus, automate and alter the way I streamed my thoughts and perceived my environment.
 Nature and science provided the source material.